Guardianship in Florida

 A ward has much less legal rights than a convicted felon.

-The ward practically loses everything that we take for granted: The privilege to hold a driver's license, the right to vote, the right to enter into contracts, the right to sue and be sued, the right to travel, the right to determine where you live, the right to make medical decisions on your own, the right to hold a job, the right to manage his or her financial affairs, the right to possess or purchase a firearm ... and the list goes on and on.
+The ward practically loses everything that we take for granted: The privilege to hold a driver's license, the right to vote, the right to enter into contracts, the right to sue and be sued, the right to travel, the right to determine where you live, the right to make medical decisions on your own, the right to look for or hold a job (seek or retain employment), the right to manage his or her financial affairs, the right to possess or purchase a firearm ... and the list goes on and on.

 When only certain rights are taken away, the guardianship is a limited guardianship.
 However, when all rights are taken away the guardianship is a plenary guardianship.

-If the ward happens to have a professional guardian appointed, then that guardian has the right to restrict who the ward may see - even if it's the ward's relatives.
-Not only can a professional guardian restrict who the ward can see (which is isolating the ward), a proessional guardian can relocate the ward to an institution and sell the ward's property.
+If the ward happens to have a professional guardian appointed, then that guardian can restrict who the ward may see - even if it's the ward's relatives.
+Not only can a professional guardian restrict who the ward can see (which is isolating the ward), a professional guardian can relocate the ward to an institution and sell the ward's property.
 In other words, a professional guardian can destroy a family's relationship.

 How long do Guardianships last?